ondrap/mapbox-filter/README.md

 This started as a way to learn typechecking in Haskell and how to make a typed AST using GADTs.
 It took about 1 day to make it work and it practically worked on the first try.
 Haskell is impressive.

-The filtering could theoretically try to remove metadata that is not used in the actual filter.
-This could be achieved in 2 ways:
-- complete expression support, add recursion-schemes capability to `TExp` so that it would be possible to extract the `TReadMeta`/`TCheckMeta` constructors + attribute access from string interpolation
-- a 'fake' parser that would go through `UExp` tree and just rip out the data from `UApp` and `UStr`.
-  This would be probably very simple and would work well.

-However, given that most of the metadata that is not used are different language names for an attribute and this is very likely compressed by gzip, the gains from this are likely to be negligible.